CMS begins school year with backup options in case of unexpected COVID problems

 The CMS Board also briefly discussed mandating COVID-19 vaccines for district staff, which is something some members of the board did seem open to.

-District officials also addressed vaccines within the district.
+District officials also addressed vacancies within the district.
 Over 250 positions are open.
-The district said they are offering incentives for new employees–including those for teachers, bus drivers, and nurses.
+The district said they are offering incentives for new employees, including those for teachers, bus drivers, and nurses.